nottolivc/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.
+A token is used for authentication with the server to establish the user is logged in and often stored in local memory.
 - [ ] What steps can you take in your web apps to keep your data secure?
+Tokens generated on the server, private routes using authentication, cryptographicly generated tokens...
 - [ ] Describe how web servers work.
+Web servers respond to HTTP requests from the application sending data requests to render the data or delete accordingly, update it etc.
+DELETE, ADD, POST etc data in the server.
 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+C is Create = POST, R is read or GET, U is Update which is PUT, and D which is DELETE.

 ## Project Set Up